 Le Farfalle dell'Anno is Italian for "The butterflies of the year".

 I tried to create a lot of contrast between the orchestra and the solo.
 The big and the small.
-And I tried used a lot of repetitions with variety, to keep it interesting.
+And I tried utilising a lot of repetitions with variety, to keep it interesting.
 These are a few techniques that I have been working on for the first time and try to pay attention to.

 Il Pinguino Innamorato is Italian for "The Penguin in Love".

-ᅠAs told above, I wrote and performed this 4-part symphony for strings in 2024.
+As told above, I wrote and performed this 4-part symphony for strings in 2024.
 I wrote this in the last year of the Waldorf School in Zutphen, for my profile paper.
 I had never written anything before and I've learned incredibly much.
 I have;

-learning to write and work out music for an orchestra with live musicians
+learnt to write and work out music for an orchestra with live musicians

-learn to conduct and lead the orchestra in rehearsals
+learnt to conduct and lead the orchestra in rehearsals

-organising the performance (hall, cameras, audience, flyers, etc.)
+organised the performance (hall, cameras, audience, flyers, etc.)

 The first symphony I ever wrote, at age 17.
 I challenged myself with different atmospheres, tempos, dynamics and range of instruments, and I tried to contrast the 4 parts as much as possible.
 I have done all of this in about a year and I am very proud of the final result.
 And I knew that this was only the beginning of my journey.